-Sleeping Beauty's developers initially leveraged Protolabs’ CNC machining services to prototype and validate the design of their plastic enclosure.
-With the Cool Idea Award, they have shifted to low-volume production with rapid injection molding.
+After receiving confirmation of their Cool Idea Award, product designers at Sleeping Beauty leveraged their service grant by utilising Protolabs’ specialist CNC machining services to prototype and validate the design of their product’s plastic enclosure.
+With production insight garnered during Cool Idea Award process, Sleeping Beauty has decided to use low-volume production with rapid injection moulding to facilitate production requirements.

-“In a market cluttered with complex gadgets, Sleeping Beauty is an elegant solution for a variety of common problems,” said Protolabs founder Larry Lukis.
-“Its simple and intuitive design makes it well-suited to succeed in the consumer marketplace.
-We are excited to support them as they bring the device into production.”
+Larry Lukis, Protolabs founder, said: “In a market cluttered with complex gadgets, Sleeping Beauty is an elegant solution for a variety of common problems.
+It’s simple and intuitive design makes it well-suited to succeed in the consumer marketplace.
+For Protolabs, it’s both exciting and rewarding to be able to support Sleeping Beauty as it brings its new device into production.”

 Sleeping Beauty uses GSM and GPS tracking to pinpoint the location of an object anywhere in the world within cellular network coverage.
 Using geolocation technology combined with low-power consumption is a breakthrough design for a mass market product.
 Using low-power consumption technology, when stationary, the device remains in a sleeping state to conserve power.
 Once movement is detected, Sleeping Beauty wakes up and sends location data to its owner via push-notification on a smartphone application.
 This unique sleep capability allows the device to run on a single battery for up to one year.